nilscox/cah/README.md

 ```

 Submit an answer to a question. `ids` is an array of the `Choice` ids.
-This route represents a `Player` giving a set of his black cards to the question master.
+This route represents a `Player` giving a set of his white cards to the question master.

 > For consistency with the number of choices, `id` can be used instead of `ids`.

 ```
 POST /api/answer/select/:id
+status: 200
 returns: AnsweredQuestion
 ```

 Select a set of choices in the submitted propositions. `id` is the id of the selected AnsweredQuestion.
-This route represents the question master selecting is favorite set of black
+This route represents the question master selecting is favorite set of white
-cards within all black cards submitted by the other players.
+cards within all white cards submitted by the players.

 ## Websocket API Documentation